sawantrohit144/Installment/README.md

 # PO Installment
-This is a Project called Installment System.
-The application is a web-based software that manages certain company/shop installment sale transactions.
-The system can be accessed by 3 types of users which are the Admin, Employee, and Customer.
-This system manages the customer installment requests and payments.
+This project, called Installment System, is a web-based application designed to manage installment sale transactions for a company or shop.
+The system can be accessed by three types of users: Admin, Employee, and Customer.
+It manages customer installment requests and payments.